raulgotor/linkerscope/README.md

   - `link_stroke_width`
   - `link_stroke_color`

-If the style at specific sections needs to be defined/overriden, it will be specified under `style -> overrides -> sections` property at area level, by specifying the names of the regions whose properties wants to be overriden, followed by the properties to override:
+If the style at specific sections needs to be defined/overridden, it will be specified under `style -> overrides -> sections` property at area level, by specifying the names of the regions whose properties want to be overridden, followed by the properties to override:

 ```yaml
 - area: